markt-de/puppet-activemq/REFERENCE.md

 Data type: `Hash[String[1], Hash]`

-A Hash containing a list of broker plugins and their configuration.
+A hash containing a list of broker plugins and their configuration.
 Each plugin can be enabled by setting `enable` to `true`.

 ##### `log_level`